grahamwjohnson/jasmine_hypothalamus/README.md

 diff_atlas_JWJ.nii (DK is from 'recon-all':https://surfer.nmr.mgh.harvard.edu/, the rest are custom generated)

 3) Build Singularity:
-Required files (should all be in /singularity)
+Required files (should all be in /singularity - the recipe file will look for these on GitHub) ROBEX/ main.py main.sh
-ROBEX/
-main.py
-main.sh